johnchaffee/platform-docs/2.-workspaces/a.creating-a-workspace.md

 To create a new workspace:

-1. Open the [Stoplight Platform Homepage](https://stoplight.io/welcome) page or your On-Premise installation homepage
+1. Open the [Stoplight Homepage](https://stoplight.io/welcome) page or your On-Premise installation homepage
 2. Click on **My team isn't using Stoplight yet**.
     <!--To-Do: Screenshot from homepage-->
 3. Fill in the form by entering your **Work email address**.
 Next, input the **Workspace name**.
 Your workspace would be live at `workspace-name.stoplight.io`